 Fourth, we used an experimental evolution design to test the hypothesis that CHC profiles would evolve and diverge between laboratory control and seasonal field environments.
-For females, 26 out of the 36 quantified variables, corresponding to individual CHCs, were included in the analysis based on their relative abundance.
-The visual representation of the PCA factor scores for the first two factors (Fig. 6A, B) demonstrates differentiation between the experimental treatments, even though the two groups were slightly overlapping.
+For females, 26 of the 36 quantified variables, corresponding to individual CHCs, were included in the analysis based on their relative abundance.
+The visual representation of the PCA factor scores for the first two factors (Fig. 6a, b) demonstrates differentiation between the experimental treatments, even though the two groups were slightly overlapping.
 In addition, the CHC profiles of the control, laboratory populations appeared to be more homogeneous when compared to the seasonally evolving populations.
-The subsequent CCA analysis demonstrated that the treatments did differ significantly in the quantitative pattern of CHC abundance (Monte Carlo test, p = 0.007): the compounds with relatively shorter chain lengths (nheneicosane; n-docosane; tricosadiene + 2-methyldocosane; (Z,Z)-9,13pentacosadiene; (Z,Z)-7,11-pentacosadiene) were characteristic of the control (nonseasonally evolving) populations while the compounds with relatively longer chain lengths ((Z)-5-pentacosene; (Z,Z)-7,11-heptacosadiene; 2-methylhexacosane; (Z,Z)-5,9heptacosadiene; (Z)-9-heptacosene) were characteristic of the seasonally evolving populations.
+The subsequent CCA demonstrated that the treatments did differ significantly in the quantitative pattern of CHC abundance (Monte Carlo test, P = 0.007): the compounds with relatively shorter chain lengths (n-heneicosane; n-docosane; tricosadiene + 2-methyldocosane; (Z,Z)-9,13-pentacosadiene; (Z,Z)-7,11-pentacosadiene)